awalkaradi95moc/openshiftmgr/README.rst

 .. image:: https://travis-ci.org/FNNDSC/openshiftmgr.svg?branch=master
     :target: https://travis-ci.org/FNNDSC/openshiftmgr

+PREREQS:

+- You will need a running OpenShift cluster with a valid .kube/config for openshiftmgr.py to access
+- If you are mounting directories for openshiftmgr to access within OpenShift, you'll need to allow OpenShift to access hostDirs: https://docs.openshift.org/latest/admin_guide/manage_scc.html#use-the-hostpath-volume-plugin

 The docker image can be run from a openshift manager to schedule a job:

 .. code-block:: bash